softwaremill/codebrag/README.md

 4. Generate Intellij Idea project files with `gen-idea` command
 5. Open project in Idea
 6. run backend server on jetty with `~;container:start; container:reload /`.
 Project will be recompiled & redeployed every time Scala sources will be changed.
 7. Go to `codebrag-ui` project.
 If this is your first attempt, run `npm install`.
 This will install all the dependencies required to start UI Codebrag application.
-Then run `grunt server`
+Then run `./node_modules/.bin/grunt server`.
+If you have `grunt` installed globally you can use `grunt server` instead.

 Default browser should open at [http://localhost:9090](http://localhost:9090)